Jeannie Colvin, MFT

 When something bad has happened

 Trauma is among the most difficult experiences life can offer.
 It's no surprise that it often lies beneath the surface for many people seeking therapy.
-Whether you're looking for support in processing trauma directly, or in addressing the ways it's impacting your relationships, work, or sense of self, I’m here to help.

 How do I know if something was traumatic?